viktorgodard/robotics/Electronics_simulation_on_Linux-howto.md

 The Video tutorials from SimulIDE are at: https://www.youtube.com/channel/UCv4QSL5PGN15wk41AVjgRdg/videos

-The most important thing to notice is on Source components:
+The most important things to notice are:
-- select "Fixed Voltage" source or any other.
+- on Source Components, select a "Fixed Voltage" source (e.g.)
 - to close the circuit select Ground.
-- put whatever else you like in the middle.
+- put whatever else you like between the source and ground and start simulating ;)

 ---

 Do you want to find about other applications available?

-Google: electronic design and simulation on linux
+then Google: **electronic design and simulation on linux**

 e.g.:
 - https://www.ubuntupit.com/best-electronic-design-automation-tools-eda-tools-for-linux/